Merrell All Out Terra Trail Review Facts

 Like support, stability is provided by the shoe’s UniFly midsole.
-One look at it and it’s evident that the it’s a thick platform with the rear portion being thicker than the front.
+One look at it and it’s evident that the thick platform with the rear portion is thicker than the front.
 Overall stack height on the shoe measures 24 mm.
 It’s not a minimalist shoe

 by any sense and you still remain higher off ground.
 This is great in consideration of the type of terrain that this shoe was developed for.

 As indicated in the previous section, heel-height for this shoe measures 24 mm.
 Forefoot height measures 18 mm.
 There is a 6 mm drop.
 The measurements are the same for both the men and women’s version.
 It may not have the lowest drop, but it does rank significantly low.
 This means that it helps runners achieve a neutral